claire-codes/hugo-blog/content/blog/2018-04-16-drying-out-css-selectors-with-sass-maps.markdown

 // }
 ```

 - Convert the value for each key to a map.
+Add the colour and the new border value to the map.
 - Access each map element using the [nth function](http://sass-lang.com/documentation/Sass/Script/Functions.html#nth-instance_method) and assign them to variables.
-- Use these variables to create our dynamic CSS selector with interpolation.
+- Use these variables to create our dynamic CSS selector with interpolation, as before.

 The result is Sass that is easy to extend and maintain and also dry.

-You may not use Sass functions and directives every day, but when you do the comprehensive [Sass documentation](http://sass-lang.com/documentation/) will have you covered.
+You may not use Sass functions and directives every day, but they are definitely another useful tool to have in your kit.